Horizon-Systems/Branding/README.md

-# Branding
+# Horizon Branding

-Branding &amp; logos for Horizon Systems.
+SVG and PNG files for Horizon's branding and logos.